ORAL CANCER EXAMINATION

 Not all lesions are cancerous.
 The lesion may be a cyst, irritated tissue, overgrowth of tissue or the result of trauma.
 A biopsy will determine whether the lesion is a sign of oral cancer or not.

-The CENTER is a periodontal office focused on providing patients with excellent and skilled care, with the goal of restoring oral health and aesthetic appearance.
+The CENTER is a periodontal office in LA focused on providing patients with excellent and skilled care, with the goal of restoring oral health and aesthetic appearance.
 The office is a beautiful environment with a soothing design in which the latest quiet equipment is used for the comfort of the patient.
 Pain free and gentle treatment meets affordability, and several payment options are available.

 Contact Dr. Krivitsky or Dr. Aalam at the Brentwood CENTER to request an appointment, or call (310) 826-8242 to set up a consultation today.

 Next, learn more about wisdom teeth removal.